 It is absolutely frustrating to see today’s generation being so unaware and moreover uninterested in sports.
 Somehow this social media is a lot responsible and this is an alarming concern among the much-hyped millennials like us.

-Social media is indeed a blessing to our generation and is something which helps us immensely.
+Social media is indeed a blessing to our generation and is something that helps us immensely.
 But I genuinely feel that some of the qualities of competitiveness, teamwork and the unending desire to be better are missing in most of us.

 It is absolutely disheartening to see college students discussing more on the existence of Dhinchak Pooja or Baba Sehgal than about stuff like football or for that matter any logical issue and having a healthy discussion on it.
 Sharing intellectual posts on FB to portray a cool image while being mentally hollow about it is hopelessness, to say the least.